DavidJaz/DavidJaz.github.io/about.md

 I'm a second year graduate student at Johns Hopkins University.
 My advisor is [Emily Riehl](http://www.math.jhu.edu/~eriehl/).

-I'm generally interested in what it means to be a _thing_, but particularly interested in (higher) category theory and homotopy type theory.
+I'm generally interested in what it means to be a _thing_, but particularly interested in (higher) category theory, homotopy type theory, and cohesion.

 ## Preprints